Webhook Notifications#

 Advanced notification setup#

-In the previous examples we looked at simple use cases where we used the CLI interface to set up a new notification.
+In the previous examples we looked at simple use cases where we used the CLI interface to set up new notifications.

 For more complex use cases, defining a notification YAML resource offers full control over the rules used for dispatching notifications.